 If you materially participate in your forestry business, you generally can deduct ordinary and necessary expenses in full.
-Use Schedule C (Form 1040) or Schedule F (Form 1040), as appropriate.
-Such "operating expenses" may include those paid for insect control, disease prevention, prescribed burning, firebreak maintenance, overnight travel, precommercial thinning, vegetation-competition control, depreciation of equipment, and fees paid for a forester, attorney, or accountant.
+Use Schedule C (Form 1040) or Schedule F (Form 1040), as applicable.
+Such "operating expenses" may include equipment depreciations, expenditures for insect and disease control, prescribed burning, firebreak maintenance, overnight travel, precommercial thinning, timber insurance, and vegetation competition control, and fees for professional services, such as foresters, attorneys, or accountants.

 Under section 212, investors can deduct the ordinary and necessary expenses associated with management, maintenance, and conservation of the forest property.
-However, the 2017 Tax Cuts and Jobs Act (TCJA) has suspended "miscellaneous itemized deductions" for individual taxpayers through 2025.
+However, "miscellaneous itemized deductions" are suspended for individual taxpayers through 2025.
 This is the category of deductions that investors would use to recover operating expenses.
-You still may fully deduct State and local property taxes on your forest property if you itemize deductions (not subject to the \$10,000 State and local tax deduction limit).
-However, many individuals who formerly itemized may now find it more beneficial to take the standard deduction.
-Under section 266, you may elect (on a year-by-year basis) to add carrying charges (e.g., property taxes and interest expenses) to the corresponding property basis (capitalize) in tax years when no income is produced from the property.
+You may still fully deduct State and local property taxes on your forest property if you itemize deductions as they are not subject to the \$10,000 State and local tax deduction limit.
+You may deduct interest expense to the extent of your net investment income and carry over the excess (if any) to the next year.
+You may want to itemize only if your itemized deduction exceeds the standard deduction.
+Under section 266, you may elect (on a year-by-year basis) to add carrying charges

+(e.g., property taxes, insurances, and interest expenses) to the corresponding property basis (capitalize) in tax years when no income is produced from the property.
 This will result in a smaller capital gain and lower taxes when you sell timber later.
-You may also elect to capitalize necessary development- related expenses (e.g., costs for silvicultural practices, timber stand improvement).
-Once you make the election to capitalize development costs, you must continue capitalizing these types of costs until the property is disposed of
+You may also elect to capitalize necessary development-related expenses (e.g., costs for silvicultural practices, timber stand improvement).
+Once you make the election to capitalize development costs, you must continue capitalizing these types of costs until the property is disposed of.

-Under the current law, you are generally not allowed to deduct the operating expenses if your forestland is held for personal use or as a hobby.
+Under current law, you are generally not allowed to deduct the operating expenses if your forest land is held for personal use or as a hobby.